PeterEckIII/remix-trap-stack/README.md

 - `build/server`
 - `build/client`

-**Note**: Make sure to edit the `./.github/deploy.yml` file -- especially the `Deploy` section at the bottom -- with your chosen host provider
+**Note**: Make sure to edit the `./.github/deploy.yml` file to include instructions from your chosen host provider